 - Oversee the development team’s responsibility to maintain fundraising data integrity accurate records that report on progress to revenue goals.

-- Ensure the College Track Los Angeles team collaborates with the organization’s finance staff to ensure that all proposal budgets, regional financial documents, and grant reports are timely, accurate, and aligned with organizational strategic priorities and grant obligations.
+- Ensure the College Track Northern California team collaborates with the organization’s finance staff to ensure that all proposal budgets, regional financial documents, and grant reports are timely, accurate, and aligned with organizational strategic priorities and grant obligations.

-- Establish and own responsibility for a collaborative culture of high expectations for the College Track Los Angeles development team
+- Establish and own responsibility for a collaborative culture of high expectations for the College Track Northern California development team

 - Create a team-based environment where the team members are supported appropriately to hit their individual goals and the collective goals of the department.

-- In partnership with the Executive Director, manage the Local Advisory Board and help recruit new board members, growing the local advisory board to 10 members in the next year.
+- In partnership with the Executive Director, create a Local Advisory Board and help recruit new board members, growing the local advisory board to 10 members in the next year.

-- Develop strategies to leverage each member’s individual skills, and ensure personal solicitation of each member to attract major gift contributions and 100% participation.
+- Develop strategies to leverage each Local Advisory Board member’s individual skills, and ensure personal solicitation of each member to attract major gift contributions and 100% participation.